 PADRECC Movement Disorder Series download FY 2016 schedule

 Upcoming Presentation: Sept 8, 2016 - Palliative Care and Parkinson's Disease

 Upcoming Scan-Echo from San Francisco: January 25, 2016 - Deep Brain Stimulation implications for impulse control disorders

-Scan-Echo from Richmond PADRECC: Movement Disorder Topic 1st Friday of every month 12-1pm ET.
-Contact: email@example.com
+Scan-Echo from Richmond PADRECC: Movement Disorder Topic.
+Contact: email@example.com for more info.

 Web-based Independent Study "Mood Disorders in Parkinson's Disease: What's New?" available now through July 30, 2017